Anihmation/Capstone_Project_1/README.md

 ![Superstore Analysis Fourth Page](https://user-images.githubusercontent.com/78387629/186147632-53c52c90-6d54-4e48-8a5f-1ed3bd6d0a38.jpg)

--	The Business has been quite profitable over the four years, with a 10-20% increase per succeeding year.
+-	The Business has been quite profitable over the four years, with a 10-20% annual increase.
 -	The Superstores booms in California and New York the most, with a 74K and 76K profit respectively, making the two the most revenue generating States.
 -	The Superstores suffers a great loss in Texas and Ohio the most, with a 26K and 17K loss respectively, making the two the least revenue generating States.
 -	The total cost and total Profit over the months have a similar trendline, showing their relationship over the time being to be progressive in nature.